SakibRJ/Navigating-Call-Volume-Trends/README.md

 #The average call duration of a call is 197 seconds.

-#The progress moves much master during 12 to 3pm as the average time is reduced by 5-10secs.
+#The progress moves much faster during 12 to 3pm as the average time is reduced by 5-10secs.

 #Moreover most of the agents are consuming almost similar amout of time to cater the cilent; this shows consistency among the agents throughout the day.